microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 Requires `Wave` or `ThreadGroup` scope matrix.

 Returns the number of matrix components accessible to the current thread.
+If the matrix's elements are stored in a packed type, `Length` will return the number of packed elements (e.g. if a thread has 8 accessible elements of `int8` type packed into 2 `int8_t4_packed`, `Length` will return 2).
 The mapping and distribution of threads to matrix elements is opaque and implementation-specific.
 The value returned by `Length` may be different for each thread.
 The sum of the values returned by `Length` across all threads must be greater than or equal to the total number of matrix elements.
 Some implementations may map multiple threads to the same matrix element.
 Therefore, developers should take this into consideration when programming side-effects, such as atomic operations and/or UAV writes, within user-defined matrix operations.

 May be called from non-uniform control flow.
 However, given the above rules, calling `Length` from divergent threads may result in unpredictable behavior.